derriqo/Quiz-Board-Week3IP-/README.md

 ## Setup Instruction

-To get started with this application you need to simply not get Internet Connection and get Started.
+Follow the following steps to get started with Quiz BOARD.

+1. Get to Internet connection.
+2. Git clone the project using https://github.com/derriqo/Quiz-Board-Week3IP-.git
+3. Open index.html in a browser like Google chrome.

 ## BDD